Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 The Authentication Request can include authentication requirements, additional client data and a list of Credential IDs.

 The client then decides if it has sufficient information to perform the FIDO authentication.
-This can be done by probing the FIDO authenticator with all information given in the Authentication Request message.
+This can be done by probing the FIDO Authenticator with all information given in the Authentication Request message.

 If the FIDO authentication is already possible at this point, the client performs the FIDO authentication process and sends an Authentication Response message with the results from the FIDO authentication to the server.
-This authentication flow can be used if the FIDO authenticator has a discoverable credential registered for the given Relying Party ID.
+This authentication flow can be used if the FIDO Authenticator has a Discoverable Credential registered for the given Relying Party ID.

-If the client needs additional information, i.e. because it uses non-discoverable credentials and therefore needs a list of Key Identifiers, the client sends an information request to the server, which may include additional information from client to help the server to fulfil the information request.
+If the client needs additional information, i.e. because it uses Server-Side Credentials and therefore needs a list of Credential IDs, the client sends an information request to the server, which may include additional information from client to help the server to fulfil the information request.
 In the current specification, this is namely an identifier, from which the EAP-FIDO server can perform a lookup for all registered FIDO credentials registered to this identifier.

-Upon reception of the Information Request message from the client, the server looks up the registered Public Key Identifiers for the given identity.
+Upon reception of the Information Request message from the client, the server looks up the registered Credential IDs for the given identity.
 Depending on the lookup, the requirements for user presence or user verification may change from the previous assumption.
-The found Public Key Identifiers, and optionally also the updated authentication requirements, are then sent with the Information Response back to the client.
+The found Credential IDs, and optionally also the updated authentication requirements, are then sent with the Information Response back to the client.

 The client can now, with the additonal information in the Information Response message, perform the FIDO authentication.
 The result of the FIDO authentication is then sent to the Server in an Authentication Response message, which includes the PKID, Auth Data and FIDO Signature from the FIDO authentication result.